 The default priority for all ingress ports is zero.
-Therefore, any inbound frames that do not have priority tags will be placed in the low priority queue of the output port.
-You can use the following menu to adjust default ingress priority for any port as shown below.
+Therefore, any inbound frames that do not have priority tags will be placed in the low priority output queue.
+Default priority is only used to determine the output queue for the current port; no priority tag is actually added to the frame.
+You can use the 802.1P Port Priority Configuration menu to adjust default priority for any port as shown below:

-Alcatel OmniStack 6124
+Alcatel OmniStack 8008

-< 802.1P Port Prio rity Configuration > Unit 1 Port 1 - 12
+< 802.1P Port Priority Configuration >

-Port Default Ingress User Priority Number of Egress Traffic Class
+Port Default User P Ingress riority

 1 0 2

 2 0 2

 3 0 2

 4 0 2

 5 0 2

 6 0 2

 7 0 2

 8 0 2

-9 0 2

-10 0 2

-11 0 2

-12 0 2
+<apply></apply> OK> <cancel></cancel>

-<apply> <ok> <cancel> Use <tab> or arr</tab></cancel></ok></apply> <up unit=""> <down un<br="">ow keys to move, ot</down></up> hit> <prev page=""> <next page=""> Ther keys to make changes.</next></prev>
+Use < TAB> or ar row keys to mo ove, other keys to make changes.

 Parameter Description Port Numeric identifier for switch port.
-Default Ingress User Priority Default ingress priority can be set to any value from 0~7, where 0~3 specifies the low priority queue and 4~7 specifies the high priority queue.
+Default Ingress User Priority Default priority can be set to any value from $0\sim7$, where $0\sim3$ specifies the low priority queue and $4\sim7$ specifies the high priority queue.
 Number of Egress Traffic Classes Indicates that this switch supports two priority output queues.